rest-for-physics/framework/CONTRIBUTING.md

 might be different from the version of current REST build.
 We can compare them and act differently according to the result.

 There are two important parameters defined in `TRestVersion.h`: `REST_RELEASE` and `REST_VERSION_CODE`.

-`REST_RELEASE` is a string that will be stored in any `TRestMetadata::fVersion` class member when it is written to disk, and it can be recovered in future using `TRestMetadata::GetVersion()`. `REST_VERSION_CODE` is a code generated using `REST_VERSION( 2, X, Y)` where X and Y are the major and minor version numbers.
+* `REST_RELEASE` is a string that will be stored in any `TRestMetadata::fVersion` class member when it is written to disk, and it can be recovered in future using `TRestMetadata::GetVersion()`.
+* `REST_VERSION_CODE` is a

-`REST_VERSION_CODE` can be used to determine if a REST version is more recent or older than the installed REST version.
+code generated using `REST_VERSION( 2, X, Y)` where X and Y are the major and minor version numbers.
+This code can be used to determine if a REST version is more recent or older than the installed REST version.
 The code of any metadata structure can be retrieved calling `TRestMetadata::GetVersionCode()`.

 These two parameters, `REST_RELEASE` and `REST_VERSION` will allow us always to compare the installed version